riofficial80/ParsBART/README.md

 Finally, we removed duplicate paragraphs from documents to maintain content uniqueness.

 This preprocessing procedure was exclusively applied to the pre-training datasets.

+#### Limitations:
+- Large Dataset Size: The Naab dataset is extremely large, which posed challenges in processing with limited computational resources.
+- Resource Constraints: We had access only to Google Colab Free, which: Limits session duration to 12 hours.
+- Is vulnerable to interruptions, such as internet connection drops, which could terminate the session unexpectedly.

+#### Handling Colab Session Limitations:
+To address these challenges, we adopted the following strategies:

+- Streaming Data: Leveraged the streaming feature of Hugging Face Datasets to clean each row individually without needing to load the entire dataset into memory.
+-
+- Session Recovery: Stored the index of the last cleaned row in a file, allowing us to resume preprocessing from the same point in case of session disconnection.

+#### Preprocessing Optimizations:
+To save time during pretraining, we applied various perturbation functions during preprocessing, including:

+- Token Infilling: Randomly replace tokens with a mask.
+- Token Deletion: Remove random tokens from the input.
+- Token Masking: Mask specific tokens for model learning.
+- Document Rotation: Rotate sections of documents to improve model generalization.
+- Sentence Permutation: Randomly shuffle sentences within documents.

+#### Code Availability:
+All preprocessing code can be found in the **data_preparation.ipynb** script, located at: